-The State created an Advisory Team for the purpose of coordinating with public and assisted housing providers, private and governmental health, mental health and other service agencies.
-Consultation for HOME, ESG, HOPWA and NHTF was conducted through the development of the Advisory Team.
+The State created an Advisory Team for the purpose of coordinating with public and assisted housing providers, private and governmental health, mental health and other service agencies, and nonentitlement local units of government.
+Consultation for HOME, ESG, HOPWA, NHTF, and CDBG was conducted through the development of the Advisory Team.
 Outcomes of the consultation resulted in suggestions to improve program performance in relation to providing safe, decent, affordable housing, maximizing federal funds, improving assets and opportunities for beneficiaries to promote long term sustainability.
 The State conducted the Advisory Team meeting on February 15, 2022.
 Representing the Housing Advisory Team were non-profit organizations, housing authorities, representatives of local units of government, representatives of special needs groups (disabled, homeless and AIDS), and other Federal and state agencies.
 In the ESG Program, consultation with the Continuums of Care takes place on a regular basis.

-There has been an ongoing consultation with the Community Mental Health Centers and the Mississippi Department of Mental Health to address issues faced by seriously mentally ill - ELI households (focus of the Olmstead Initiative) and ways the programs administered by MHC can provide the assistance needed to address this Initiative.
+MHC sought input on governmental health and mental health from Ms. Wendy Bailey, Executive Director at the Mississippi Department of Health (DMH) and her staff beginning in March 2022.
+Consultations are on-going on ways to improve services and efficiencies with the Community Mental Health Centers and the Mississippi Department of Mental Health to address issues faced by seriously mentally ill - ELI households (focus of the Olmstead Initiative) and ways the programs administered by MHC can provide the assistance needed to address this Initiative best.

 MHC staff is seated on the Planning Council with the Mississippi Department of Health, which is the body of state government that seeks funding opportunities to address the issues faced in housing where lead poison may be present.
 Notices of the Public Hearing were published according to the State of Mississippi's Citizen Participation Plan.
 In addition, notices of the public hearings were posted on MHC's website and posted at various locations throughout the State.
-MDA issued Program Bulletins and a CSD Instruction to inform interested groups of the Hearings.
+MDA issued Program Bulletins and a CID Instruction to inform interested groups of the Hearings.